shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_13/README.md

 **To check detailed Monitoring**

-1. To enable detailed monitoring click on manage detailed monitoring.
+1. To enable detailed monitoring, click on manage detailed monitoring in ec2.

-2. Check enable & click on save
+2. Check enable & click on save<br>

 Now system is start displaying us details about the particular EC2 machine.